tomato-300yen/slides/lab/isa/isa-5.md

 > When we resolve the symbolic safe conditions to be violated, an alarm is raised.

----

 # Scalability

 - When a procedure is modified:
   - the whole-program analysis result is quickly obtained by updating only the result of modified condition.
-- Scalability is maintained.
+- This analysis make the whole analysis scalable.

 ---